microsoft/fluentui/README.md

 ## Advanced usage

-For advanced usage including info about module vs. path-based imports, using an AMD bundler like Require, and public deployment features, see our [advanced documentation](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/ghdocs/ADVANCED.md).
+For advanced usage including info about module vs. path-based imports, using an AMD bundler like Require, and deployment features, see our [advanced documentation](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/ghdocs/ADVANCED.md).

 ## Roadmap

 As mentioned above, the project is currently in a **pre-v1 state**.
-Components will be in varying states of completion with the end goal being keyboard accessible, screen reader friendly, RTL friendly, and themeable controls.
+Components will be in varying states with the end goal being keyboard accessible, screen reader friendly, RTL friendly, and themeable controls.
 To see details about the components and the desired goal, please check out the [Roadmap](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/ghdocs/ROADMAP.md).

 ## Contribute to Fabric React